Do

 precautions are essential.

-In western peninsular Malaysia the risk
+In western peninsular Malaysia the risk is confined

-is confined to the Taman Negara National
+to the Taman Negara National Park (around and east

-and some remote inland forested areas
+of Mount Tahan) and some remote inland forested

-not normally visited by tourists.
+areas not normally visited by tourists.

 1/2/4